galenandrew/notes/html5usergroup/implementing-and-using-a-restful-node-api.md

 ## Questions
 - How to handle versioning in HATEOAS?
-> Answer: Restify handles this nicely with ACCEPT-VERSION headers
+    - Answer: Restify handles this nicely with ACCEPT-VERSION headers via [Versioned Routes](http://mcavage.me/node-restify/#Routing)